Ashaxer/VirtualizorPanel/README.md

 # VirtualizorPanel
-Multiple Virtualizor Panel, VPS Manager with Bandwidth Checker and Notifier option
+Multiple Virtualizor Panel and VPS Manager with Bandwidth Checker and Notifier option under TelegramBot